rashidlasker/deploy/week2/README.md

 ### What to turn in

-Turn in screenshots of `docker ps` showing your running containers along with a screenshot of your "Hello World" output from curl.
+Turn in screenshots of `docker ps` showing your running containers along with a screenshot of your "Hello World" output from curl and a link to your Github repo.
+You can send these to us in a direct slack message, preferably with all three instructors.